 The FTB administers the Personal Income and Corporation Tax Laws.
-Together these taxes raised 63.2% of the state's General Fund revenues during the fiscal year 2010-11.
+Together these taxes raised almost 72% of the state's General Fund revenues during the fiscal year 2012-13.
 The FTB is charged with developing and maintaining compliance, reporting, and payment systems for these two taxes.
-In addition, the FTB performs Political Reform Act audits and collects delinquent Vehicle License Fees and court-imposed payments.
-The FTB also collects delinquent fees, wages, and penalties for the Department of Industrial Relations.
+In addition, the FTB performs Political Reform Act audits, operates the Interagency Intercept Collection Program1 and collects nontax debt that includes delinquent Vehicle License Fees and court-imposed payments.